 - providing you with services and communicating with you and administering your account;

 - answering your enquiries, providing information or advice about our products or services, and entering you into our competitions and promotions;

 - for our business processing, administrative, market research, marketing and planning requirements.

-Section 28A and 28B of The Act permit the QBCC to disclose the information you provide, including personal information, to relevant agencies for the following reasons;
+These sections of The Act permit the QBCC to disclose the information you provide, including personal information, to relevant agencies for the following reasons;

 - Information, in relation to a notifiable incident, is relevant to the functions of a health and safety regulator;

-- The disclosure is reasonably necessary for protecting the health and safety of a person or property.
+- The disclosure is reasonably necessary for protecting the health and safety of a person or property